Fun Winter Holiday Song for Elementary Music – African Noel

 ⭐⭐⭐⭐⭐ Christina C. – So much fun!
 Loved that it is leveled so many of my classes can participate at the level they are at!
 Thank you!

 Do you need more Diverse Winter Holiday Songs for your classroom or performance?
 Take a peek at this post.
-Don’t miss the FREE Chinese New Year and Ramadan song included in the post.
+Don’t miss the FREE Chinese New Year and Ramadan song.

 Meet the Author